healthlocker/healthlocker/README.md

 * Privacy statement can be accessed from the footer and is linked in sign up
 * Feedback can be sent about the site from a form.
 This is done [using Bamboo and Amazon SES](https://github.com/dwyl/learn-phoenix-framework/blob/master/sending-emails.md)
+* Logged in users can track their sleep over time using the sleep tracker in toolkit